Babak's Oriental Carpets

 Size: 6'7" x 3'3"

 Balutchis can usually be recognized by a tendency to enclose motifs within a lattice, and by the use of strong white or yellow ochre outlines, particularly in the border.
-However different in design, Balutchis have one point in common - the colours.
+However different they can be in design, Balutchis have one point in common – the colors.
 Red and dark blue predominate, both of them used for field, motifs and borders.
-Some Balutchis have a beige background - this is nearly always the result of the use of natural camel.
+Some Balutchis have a beige background.
+This is nearly always the result of the use of natural camel.
 Yellow and orange are also quite common in the border and motifs.

 Price Range and Value: